-TEQSA has commenced a formative evaluation of sector compliance and will report to the Implementation Working Group in October 2017.
-Learning from the formative evaluation, TEQSA will then prepare a draft Guidance Note on best practice in compliance with the admissions transparency elements of the Higher Education Standards Framework, for release in December 2017.
-In 2018 TEQSA will commence monitoring and reporting of admissions transparency in the Higher Education sector, and in 2020 will complete a comprehensive review and evaluation of the sector’s response to the HESP’s recommendations.
+We undertook a formative evaluation of sector compliance and reported to the Implementation Working Group in October 2017.
+Learning from the formative evaluation, we are now preparing a draft Guidance Note on best practice in compliance with the admissions transparency elements of the Higher Education Standards Framework, for release in early 2018.
+From 2018, we will commence monitoring and reporting of admissions transparency in the Higher Education sector, and in 2020 will complete a comprehensive review and evaluation of the sector’s response to the HESP’s recommendations.

 Enquiries about this project should be directed to admissions [at] teqsa.gov.au or telephone 03 8306 2463.

 The Department of Education and Training and TEQSA co-presented an information session on Admissions Transparency Implementation Plan on 30 August 2017.